getlantern/lantern-roadmap/items/autoupdate.md

 To avoid growing these patch lists ad-infinitum, we could have clients checkout a whole new branch occasionally, thereby bringing them onto a new patch train.
 As long as we're properly using Git to track file changes/renames, this checkout shouldn't be too expensive because it would only grab things that are actually new.

-IMPORTANT NOTE ABOUT BSDIFF
+IMPORTANT NOTE ABOUT BSDIFF AND UPX COMPRESSED EXECUTABLES

-bsdiff works much better on uncompressed files than compressed.
+bsdiff works much better on uncompressed executables than compressed.
 I ran a test with an executable that had a very minor change.
-Using bsdiff on the uncompress executables resulted in an 80kb patch.
+Using bsdiff on the uncompressed executables resulted in an 80kb patch.
 Using bsdiff on executables that had been compressed with upx resulted in a 942kb patch, more than 10x as large!